To Be A Successful Networker

-Sometimes it’s just someone celebrating an extra 60+ people in their company forced matrix.
+Sometimes it’s just someone celebrating extra people in their company matrix.
 Yeah, that’s great, but the same thing is happening to everyone – we don’t need to know five times a day LOL

 Whatever generates the thumbs, the bad news is that useful tips and news get buried in an avalanche of thumbs, emojis and repetitive questions.

 Answering the same questions over and over again, is actually wasting everyone’s time.
 More importantly, as Kim observes, we’re breeding a helpless team rather than encouraging them to think for themselves and learn from the info supplied.

 Because the parent company at the time wasn’t “English speaking” and has been more built on “belly-to-belly” introductions, our online enrolment process isn’t the easiest.
 We know, and head office are working on that and a few issues we’ve asked for.

 Our team leader, Phil, had prepared a video to walk you through the process, highlighting what could go wrong and telling you how to avoid the pitfalls.
 People I enrolled fall into two distinct camps: